peterjkingston/Recolor-Guy/README.md

 A basic software to target pixels in an image based on hue, and change the color spectrum to a relative equivilant hue.

+Requirements:

-Requires C# v7.2 or higher
+C# v7.2 or higher
-Requires NuGet package System.Memory
+NuGet package System.Memory

 Sections omitted: